-We can accept cash, cheque (subject to five days clearance), debit cards from all banks or all credit cards (except American Express) there is a 2% extra charge for using a credit card.
+We can accept cash, cheque (subject to five days clearance), debit cards from all banks or all credit cards (except American Express).

 PLEASE NOTE WE CANNOT ACCEPT PAYMENTS OF MORE THAN £500 ON CREDIT CARDS OVER THE TELEPHONE.7.
 Title and collection of purchases

 - The ownership of any Lots purchased shall not pass to you until you have made payment in full to us of the total amount due.